chronoscan-capture/chronolite-docs/contact/index.md

 # Contact

-To contact us, please write us an email to [chronolite@chronoscan.org](mailto:chronolite@chronoscan.org)
+For issues, requests or contact with the ChronoLite team, please write us an email to [chronolite@chronoscan.org](mailto:chronolite@chronoscan.org).